Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Chicken breast – I recommend this free-range chicken that gets delivered right to my door.

 - Olive oil – Or any other oil suitable for high-heat cooking, such as avocado oil.

 For the simple mustard sauce for chicken:

 - Garlic – Freshly minced or jarred garlic will work.

-- Chicken broth – Use low-sodium chicken broth like this one or use my chicken broth recipe to make your own from scratch!
+- Chicken broth – Use low-sodium like this one or use my chicken broth recipe to make your own from scratch!

 - Heavy cream – This helps to create a silky smooth sauce.
 For a dairy-free option, you can sub this with coconut cream.

 - Fresh thyme leaves – Use 1 tablespoon fresh, or swap in 1 teaspoon dried.

 - Dijon mustard – I highly recommend this whole grain Dijon mustard, but any kind will work.